surma/surma.dev/content/things/spreadsheet.md

 When I think through the problem and how I want to structure my code, I think about those two things: Enabling me to move fast so I can go as far as possible into the problem and allowing me to build up the solution incrementally, keeping additions small and verifiable, switching out code bit by bit over time.

 This has also influenced how I tackle coding outside of interviews: **My main mantra for any given coding task is “make it work, make it right, make it fast”.** In an interview, I don’t intend to get beyond the “make it work” phase.
 I actually double down on it by taking shortcuts and even simplifying the problem scope, if it allows me to finish iterations even quicker.
 If I am not sure whether a simplification is too much of a shortcut, I check with the interviewer whether this is acceptable or not.
-Most of the time, the interviewers are completely fine with shortcuts, as the goal is not make me find find the solution that they had in mind, but rather observing how I solve the problem with my skills and strengths.
-I’ll talk more about shortcuts later.
+Most of the time, the interviewers are completely fine with shortcuts, as the goal is not to make me find the solution that they had in mind, but rather observing how I solve the problem with my skills and strengths.

-Let’s put all of this into practice by working through the spreadsheet problem.
+For the rest of the blog post, I’ll work through the interview question above as an example.
+I hope that will help make things like “taking shortcuts” clearer.
+Let’s go!

 ## Level 1: Scaffold

 Before I start to write any code, it’s a good idea to set everything up.
 As I said, time is crucial in an interview, so I don’t like messing around with a build system unless absolutely necessary.
 In most interviews I end up writing vanilla JavaScript, CSS and HTML, and use something like `npx superstatic .` to spin up a web server.
 If I need to build any dynamic UI, I often assemble HTML strings and assign them to `.innerHTML`.
-Remember: “Make it work”.
+That has all kinds of issues, especially when processing user input, but that is usally fine to do in an interview (check with your interviewer!).
+Remember: In my approach, “make it work” comes first.
 “Right” and “fast” can come later.

 > **Note:** This is highly subjective.
 In the “make it work” stage, in my opinion, everything goes.
 Use whatever you know the best, what you are comfortable with and what allows you to move fast.
 For me, that’s vanilla JS and using the platform directly.
 If it’s React for you, use React.
 However, be mindful that the more you deviate from industry best practices, the harder it might be for the interviewer to follow you.